cachemedei/cachemedei.github.io/README.md

 - Footer bar containing icon logos for GitHub, LinkedIn and Instagram that are linked to the corresponding sites

 Gallery Page
-** will contain a horizontal scrolling gallery of pictures of my cats
+- Contains a horizontal scrolling gallery of pictures of my cats

 Contact Me Page
-** will contain a form for contacting me
+- Contains another version of the contact form
 ​
 ### Technical
  Add a short paragraph describing the features below.
 What strategies or design decisions did you work from?

-- [ ] At least 2 web pages.
-- [ ] Version controlled with Git
-- [ ] Deployed on GitHub pages.
-- [ ] Implements responsive design principles.
-- [ ] Uses semantic HTML.
+- This portfolio was version controlled with Git, has 3 web pages, has been deployed on GitHub pages and makes use of semantic HTML and responsive design principles

 ### Features
- Add a short paragraph describing the features below, if you included any.
-- [ ] Different styles for active, hover and focus states.
-- [ ] Include JavaScript to add some dynamic elements to your site.
-(Extra tricky!)

 ​- When hovering over any links, buttons and article info cards I added some CSS Styles to lighten or darken the color of the element to bring focus to it
-- Javascript was added for the mobile hamburger icon for showing the navigations link

 ### Screenshots
 > Please include the following: